olcf/olcf-user-docs/data/policies.rst

 By default, the OLCF does not guarantee lifetime data retention on any OLCF resources.
 Following a user account deactivation or project end, user and project data in non-purged areas will be retained for 90 days.
 After this timeframe, the OLCF retains the right to delete data.
+Data in purged areas remains subject to normal purge policies.